Portrait of a young Asian woman sitting at home, doing some freelance job while taking care of her little baby boy.

 Principal x Interest rate/12 = simple interest paid per month.

-Simple interest borrowing example: Personal loan
+Simple interest borrowing example: personal loan

-Simple interest savings example: Certificate of Deposit
+Simple interest savings example: certificate of deposit

-Invest $10,000 in a one-year CD that pays 12% interest after one year, and you’d earn $1,200 in interest.
+• Alex puts $10,000 in a one-year CD that pays 12% interest

 Compound interest

-It’s not so great for debts because you’ll pay more interest over time.
+It's not so great for debts because you'll pay more interest over time.
+In that case, it's the lender who earns interest on interest.

 Compound interest borrowing example: credit card debt